 11. Hunt for great deals at Bogyoke Aung San Market

-For last-minute souvenir shopping, there is no better place than Bogyoke Market.
+For last-minute souvenir shopping on your Yangon honeymoon, there is no better place than Bogyoke Market.
 The shoppers’ haven, formerly called Scott Market, is packed with over 2,000 shops that sell everything from local handicrafts to luxury items.
 Find everything from clothing, tableware, artwork, traditional bags, to jewellery.
 North, south, east, and west wings make up the establishment.
 Each wing houses a good mix of shops, so take some time to scour the entire market.
 Buy local slippers and cotton or silk longyi (sarong-style bottoms) for about K5,500-9,500.
 If visiting in mid-April, make sure to go there pre-Thingyan festival (Myanmar New Year festival) to see people all dressed up and witness special festival events.